Our labyrinth will be open for walking on the second Saturday of each month in Guptill Hall from 10:00 a.m.—Noon.

 We are asking for your help with all of this.
 Thank you!

 The ESKIMOS meetings are held the first Wednesday of the month at 6:00 p.m. in Guptill Hall.

-The Prayer Shawl Ministry meets each Tuesday from 6:30-8:00 p.m. in Davidson Lounge.
+Starting September 11, the Prayer Shawl Ministry will be meeting each Tuesday from 6:30-8:30 p.m.in Davidson Lounge.
 We welcome new knitters to our fun group!
 For more information, call Darla Harris at 799.6773.